maximo3k/maximo3k/README.md

 - 👋 Hi, I’m @maximo3k
 - 👀 I’m interested in nature, food, technology, economics and data
-- 🌱 I’m currently working mostly with JS, Node, React, Python
+- 🌱 I’m currently working mostly with Python and JS
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ I’m looking to collaborate on interesting projects that involve Python, 3D object, ML
 - 📫 How to reach me just send me a message here

 <!---